 Jayne Chong-Soon Lee is the Supervising Probate Attorney and Judge Pro Tem for the Superior Court of California, San Joaquin County.
 She graduated from Yale University, UCLA School of Law, and Stanford Law School.
 She has taught at Stanford Law School, published law review articles currently used in first year law school classes, and was an adjunct professor at Golden Gate University School of Law.
 She has practiced tax both in the United States and in the People’s Republic of China.
 She lectures for CEB, the California State Bar, and various law schools.
 She serves on the Probate and Mental Health Education Committee for the Center for Judicial Education and Research, training probate judges and staff in California.
 She was a member of the Executive Committee of the Trusts and Estates Section of the State Bar.
 Currently, she serves on the Probate and Mental Health Advisory Committee of the Judicial Council.

-Stephanie E. Bilinski is the Director of Pro Bono, overseeing all aspects of Legal Aid’s pro bono program.
-Stephanie reviews cases for placement, conducts training of volunteers and provides guidance and supervision to volunteer attorney.
-Stephanie was the Supervising Attorney for Family Law at the Justice & Diversity Center of The Bar Association of San Francisco for seven years, where she was the recipient of the 2018 Brosnahan Fellowship Award.
-Prior to that Ms. Bilinski was a family law litigator and mediator, working in all courts in the San Francisco Bay Area.
+Stephanie E. Bilinski is the Pro Bono Director at the Legal Aid Society of San Mateo County, where she oversees all volunteer projects including their domestic violence, guardianship and conservatorship programs.
+Prior to her work at LASSMC, she spent eight years as the Supervising Attorney for Family Law at the Justice & Diversity Center of The Bar Association of San Francisco.
+Ms. Bilinski has been a practicing family law attorney for 19 years, and has trained and mentored hundreds of young attorneys.
 Ms. Bilinski received her J.D. cum laude from Seton Hall University School of Law, and her B.A. in Political Science from Bryn Mawr College.